lynnniu322/Hw4/README.md

 ## Application Notes:
 Type in the exact names below to add to the list and click make ball.
-Switcher ball takes values in the first drop list of update strategy and the paint strategy drop list.
-There must be entries selected in the drop lists to enable switcher to work.
+Switcher ball takes value in the first drop list.
+There must be an entry selected in the drop list to enable switcher to work.

 The following different types of update strategies are available for use:
 Straight